rpominov/typesafe-sql/packages/describe-query/README.md

 # @typesafe-sql/describe-query

-This package allows you to get information about SQL queries.
+This package allows you to get information about PostgreSQL queries.
 For example:

 ```js
 import { createClient } from "@typesafe-sql/describe-query";